Unrepl/unrepl/README.md

 #### `:unrepl.jvm/enable-sideloader`

 No parameter.
-Installs a classloader that asks the client for classes and resources when not found on the server.
+Installs a classloader that, when a class or resource is not found on the server, takes over the REPL to asks the client for help.

 So the client may be able to reply at any message `[:unrepl.jvm/find-class classname]` where classname is a string.
 The server expects either nil (not found) or the class/resource as a Base64-encoded string.
+Once `nil` or the bytes sent to the server execution resumes as usual.

 ## License